evidence-dev/evidence/sites/docs/docs/core-concepts/data-sources/index.md

 description: Connect a data source in order to run queries.
 ---

-Evidence supports connecting to a database, or local data files.
+Evidence supports connecting to a databases, flat data files, and non-SQL data sources.

+You can connect to multiple data sources in a single Evidence project.

 ## Connect your data